sultanul-ovi/ML_DL_Notes/README.md

 predictions = model.predict(X_test)
 ```
+- **When to Use**: Effective when multiple variables affect the dependent variable.
+Useful in cases like predicting house prices based on various features.
+- **When Not to Use**: Ineffective for non-linear relationships.
+Not recommended when independent variables are highly correlated (multicollinearity).

 ## Polynomial Regression

-Polynomial Regression is suitable for modeling the non-linear relationship between the dependent and independent variables.
-It extends linear regression by introducing polynomial terms into the regression equation.
-- **When to Use**: Suitable for modeling non-linear relationships.
-Useful in cases where the relationship between variables is curvilinear.
-- **When Not to Use**: Avoid for simple linear relationships.
-Can lead to overfitting if the polynomial degree is set too high.

-#### Implementation
+**How It Works:** Polynomial Regression is used for modeling non-linear relationships between the independent and dependent variables.
+It transforms the original features into polynomial features of a given degree and then applies linear regression.
+The model is represented as `y = β0 + β1*x + β2*x^2 + ... + βn*x^n`.
+This approach allows the model to fit a wide range of curvatures in the data, making it versatile for non-linear datasets.

 ```python
 from sklearn.preprocessing import PolynomialFeatures from sklearn.model_selection import train_test_split